Ultimate Guide to Integrating WordPress into Laravel

 Enhanced Security

-• Laravel’s Built-in Security: Laravel has built-in security features such as CSRF protection, password hashing, and input sanitization.
-These features help protect your website from common attacks.
+Laravel includes built-in protections such as CSRF prevention, password hashing, and input sanitization.
+These features guard against common threats such as SQL injections.

 Flexibility in Development